AmazingHalo1313/SOD2-Mods/Home Sites Requirements Pack/Home Sites Requirements - Free/README.md

-# 420 Car Pack

-This Mod changes the speed and handling of some vehicles.

-*Independence DLC Cars included.
+# Home Sites Requirements - Free

+This mod changes influence cost and population requirement for home sites to free.

 ## Getting Started